CarloPiccardi/EgoDist-a-measure-for-comparing-networks/README.md

 The method exploits the statistics of the three features to define one- or multi-dimensional distribution functions, which are then compared to define a distance between networks.
 It does not require the alignment of the two networks being compared, which can also have different size.

+See the paper for more details:
+C. Piccardi, Metrics for network comparison using egonet feature distribution, Scientific Reports, 13, 14657, 2023, https://doi.org/10.1038/s41598-023-40938-4